 USCF licensed riders must obtain permission from the USA Cycling to compete outside of the United States.
 Permission to compete is provided only for visits to federations that are affiliated with the UCI.

 Each federation is allowed to set its own requirements for allowing foreign riders to compete.
-It is the rider's responsibility to meet these requirements when applying for permission, which may include proof of insurance.
-(USCF license insurance does cover competition in foreign countries for an additional fee.)
+It is the rider's responsibility to meet these requirements when applying for permission.
+Note that you must have an international license in order to compete abroad.